nanocurrency/nano-docs/docs/commands/command-line-interface.md

 ### --migrate_database_lmdb_to_rocksdb
 _version 22.0+_
 Deletes existing rocksdb subfolder if it exists and migrates the ledger from LMDB to RocksDB.
-Does not delete the lmdb.ldb file afterwards.
+Does not delete the data.ldb file afterwards.

 ### --network
 _version 19.0+_